yuhaowang2018/Machine_learning_approach_to_Iron_based_soft_magnetic_nanocrystalline_materials_design/README.md

 ### First iteration optimization

-The python notebook "First iteration optimization.ipynb" contains the procedure we used for our first iteration of optimization.
+The python notebook `First iteration optimization.ipynb` contains the procedure we used for our first iteration of optimization.
 In this iteration, we attempted to maximize magnetic saturation while keeping coercivity and magnetostriction as low as possible.

 The optimization steps include: